Psychotherapy

 Health Insurance

-- Aetna
+• Aetna

-- Blue Care Network
+• Blue Care Network

-- Blue Cross Blue Shield
+• Blue Cross Blue Shield

-- Priority Health
+• Priority Health

-- United Healthcare/United Behavioral Health
+• United Healthcare/United Behavioral Health

-- Private Pay - $200 for intake session, $150 per individual session
+• Private Pay - $175 for intake session, $130 per individual session

 Payment Method

-Thursday 9am, 11:15am, 12:30pm, 1:30pm
+Thursday 9am, 10am, 12:30pm, 1:30pm

-Friday 11:15am
+Friday 9am, 11:15am

-Each therapy appointment lasts approximately 45-60 minutes.
-I offer an additional 15-30 minutes for a first therapy visit (intake) if scheduling allows.
-Therapy clients are recommended to begin with weekly sessions.
+I offer an additional 15-30 minutes for an initial visit (intake) if scheduling allows.

-How to request services
+How to Request Services

 STEP 2: Check the list of insurances (above) that I can typically accept.
+Private pay is also an option.

 I will respond by email (within 1-2 business days at most) and will provide options for us to communicate further.

-Notes: If I am unable to take your insurance, if there is not an available time that works for you, if your presenting problem does not match my treatment focus and/or if you prefer to find a different clinician, I recommend using the PsychologyToday.com website which allows you to do a detailed therapist search by using filters (such as insurances taken, specialties and location).
+Notes: If I am unable to take your insurance, if there is not an available time that works for you, if your presenting problem does not match my treatment focus, and/or if you prefer to find a different clinician, I recommend using the PsychologyToday.com website which allows you to do a detailed therapist search by using filters (such as insurances taken, specialties, and location).
 If none of the offered times fit your current schedule, feel free to check back at a later date for additional or different openings.
 If you prefer to pay privately without billing insurance, select "Private Pay" when completing the psychotherapy request form.

-My THERAPY APPROACH
+My THERAPY APPROACH Back to top

 Person-centered